ppfoong/turzx_theme_golden/README.md

 - Current date and time
 - Current weather of your location

 A theme defines how those vital data is displayed on the smart screen.
 Multiple themes are supported, and you can select one active theme at a time.

 The same software includes a theme designer for us to design and/or make changes to the themes.

 This "Golden" theme is designed by me in May 2024 for Turzx 5" smart screen.

+You can see how this theme looks like by viewing golden-fs.png